joelouthan/theologic.us/content/posts/prayers/2020-06-25-daily_prayers.md

 **Andrew & Andie**
 - Faith: pain; complications with the surgery; back to Dallas in a month to determine success
-- Faith’s friend: NY similar surgery passed away
+- More and more grace and tenderness
-- Laura (mom)
+- Hearing from God

 ## Family